andy5995/awesome-humanism/README.md

 ## Non-Profit Organizations
 - [Center for Inquiry](https://centerforinquiry.org/) - Charitable organization dedicated to defending science and critical thinking in examining religion.
+- [Humanists UK](https://humanists.uk/) - Works to support lasting change for a better society, championing ideas for the one life we have.

 ## Students